mklodi1/linkage-pipeline/README.md

 ### Code (Pedigree and CTL File Generation)
 #### Objective
+pVAAST requires pedigree files for each family and a CTL file for each run.
 Generates pedigree files following dominant and recessive inheritance patterns for each given family.
 After this, CTL files are generated for each of the four analyses (LI_dom, LI_rec, RI_dom, RI_rec) using the generated corresponding pedigree files.
 #### Files
 1. LI_ped_dom.py - generates family pedigree files focusing on LI* patients following dominant inheritance model